How to heat a camper without electricity

 If you want to take a quick tour of our very old (and well-used) camper, check out this article here.

-RV Heater and Heating Options
+RV Furnace and Heating Options

 1. Propane Heater and Stove

 This option is versatile as well as compact.
 Powered by an inserted fuel canister or a connected propane tank, you have the option to use it for heating, cooking, or both at the same time.
+These are common and you can likely find one at your local hardware store.

 2. Portable Propane Heater

-3. Catalytic Safety Heater
+3. Catalytic Heaters

-4. Portable Electric Space Heater with Thermostat
+Portable Electric Space Heater with Thermostat

 If you don’t have electricity in your camper, just make sure you pack a heavy duty (and long) extension cord and run it from the electrical box into your camper.
 And, take some time at home to consider how you plan to get the cord into your unit while keeping the bugs and brave squirrels out.